filecoin-project/specs/src/listings/data_structures.md

 {{<goFile Block>}}

-# TipSet
+# Tipset

-For more on TipSets, see [the Expected Consensus spec](expected-consensus.md#tipsets).
-Implementations may choose not to create a TipSet data structure, instead representing its operations in terms of the underlying blocks.
+For more on Tipsets, see {{<sref expected_consensus "the Expected Consensus spec">}}.
+Implementations may choose not to create a Tipset data structure, instead representing its operations in terms of the underlying blocks.

-{{<goFile TipSet>}}
+{{<goFile Tipset>}}

 # VRF Personalization